-The Employer Shared Responsibility Payment applies to some businesses with more than 50 full-time employees who don't offer insurance, or whose coverage doesn't meet certain minimum standards.
+The Employer Shared Responsibility Payment applies to some businesses with 50 or more full-time employees who don't offer insurance, or whose coverage doesn't meet certain minimum standards.

-Regulations announced February 10, 2014 have updated the following:
+Regulations announced in 2014 have updated the following:

-which years some employers must make the payment
+Which years some employers must begin making the payment

 The Internal Revenue Service offers detailed questions and answers about the Employer Shared Responsibility Payment.